 ✨ why you'll love this recipe

-Din Tai Fung may be known for its dumplings, but one of its most popular and beloved dishes is a simple cucumber salad (called 小黃瓜 in Chinese, which translates to “little cucumber”).
+But, one of their most popular and beloved dishes is a simple cucumber salad (called 小黃瓜 in Chinese or 辣味黃瓜 on the Taiwan menus, which translates to "little cucumber" and "spicy flavor cucumber").
 I tested this dish several times and finally landed on this perfect copycat recipe!

 🥒 why this is the best copycat recipe